AKayy2020/Unit4/README.md

 </main>
 {% endblock %}
 ```
-According to the client’s needs, more specifically Success Criteria 2, I developed a sign up system.
+According to the client’s needs, more specifically **Success Criteria 2**, I developed a sign up system.

 This code includes a Flask route for a sign-up page that allows users to create an account in my website.
 After clicking on the Sign Up button, user goes to ‘/signup’ URL, where they can complete a form with their email, username, and password.